lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### The Window modes
-The jumping window protocol is using two windows alternatively 0 and 1.
+In Window modes, a jumping window protocol is using two windows alternatively 0 and 1.
-The FCN to all-0 fragment means that the window is over and allows to switch from one window to another.
-The FCN to all-1 fragment indicates that it is the last fragment and there will not be another window.
+An FCN set to all-0 indicates that the window is over (i.e. the fragment is the last one of the window) and allows to switch from one window to another.
+The all-1 FCN in a fragment indicates that it is the last fragment of the packet and there will not be another window.

 In all the cases, the sender may not have to send all the fragments contained in the window.
 To ease FN (fragment number) reconstruction from FCN, it is recommended to send sequentially all the fragments on a window and for all non-terminating window to fill entirely the window.
+TODO: NOT CLEAR

-The receiver generates the bitmap which may have the size of a single frame based on the size of downlink frame of the LPWAN technology used.
-When the bitmap cannot be sent in one frame or for the last window,

-, then first the FCN should be set to the lowest possible value.
+The receiver generates the Bitmap which may have the size of a single frame based on the size of downlink frame of the LPWAN technology used.
+When the bitmap cannot be sent in one frame or for the last window, then first the FCN should be set to the lowest possible value.
+TODO: NOT CLEAR